 I always thought it was a just a short and inevitable phase, but I was wrong.
 It is still going strong well into her third year of university.
 Her friends are a lovely bunch of people, with nice families and caring parents but they simply cannot go out without getting completely drunk.
 Maybe they have been doing it for so long they just think it is the norm?

 In their defence, they don’t go out all the time and they always get themselves and each other home, but why do they feel the need to drink so much?
 I know it is not just them.
 I hear similar stories about teenage binge drinking from friends and family and although I agree, it IS funny when people get a bit tipsy, why is it funny when they can hardly walk, get kicked out of clubs and spend the night throwing up?
 I just don’t get it!

 We liked to get drunk but not to this extent

 When we were young we did the same thing and found it hilarious, but not to this extent.
 Maybe we were controlled by the high cost of alcohol and the difficulty in buying it without an 18-year-old to help?
-Cheap ‘pop ‘style alcohol is now readily available, making it easier to drink, and as far as I am concerned should not be allowed.
-We had to push through the disgusting taste of bad wine and cheap cider in our day, in order to get drunk!
+Cheap ‘pop ‘style alcohol is now readily available, making it easier to drink, which as far as I am concerned should be illegal.
+We had to push through the taste of bad wine and rough cider in our day in order to get drunk!